-Alice Emasu first met Dr Catherine Hamlin many years ago.
+Alice first met Dr Catherine Hamlin many years ago.
 Alice has worked hard to replicate Catherine’s compassion, respect and care in Terrewode’s programs and she is committed to bringing the full Hamlin model of care to the women Terrewode serves.

-Terrewode has already purchased the land and commenced the design process for the new hospital.
+Terrewode already purchased the land and commenced the design process for the new hospital.
 They have a robust governance and management structure that will expand to develop the capacity of the new hospital.

 Replicating the Hamlin Model of Care

 Together we are working with partners to establish the ‘Terrewode Women’s Community Hospital – replicating the Hamlin Model of Care’.
 Construction commenced in March 2018 and great headway has already been made.
 The hospital will include a fistula treatment centre and a rehabilitation centre.

 Hamlin Fistula Ethiopia will provide leadership in clinical excellence, training and capacity building for the Terrewode medical team.
 This will include extensive training at Hamlin’s Addis Ababa Fistula Hospital prior to opening the new hospital and supportive supervision during the start up stages of the hospital.